Cruise ship battered by storm to return to New Jersey

-(Reuters) - The Royal Caribbean cruise ship Anthem of the Seas headed back to its New Jersey port on Monday after a storm packing high winds and 30-foot (9-meter) waves toppled furniture and shattered glass on the vessel, slightly injuring four people.
+Feb 8 (Reuters) - The Royal Caribbean cruise ship Anthem of the Seas headed back to its New Jersey port on Monday after a storm packing high winds and 30-foot (9-meter) waves toppled furniture and shattered glass on the vessel and left four people with minor injuries.

 The cruise company said the storm on Sunday off Cape Hatteras, North Carolina, was more severe than expected.
 Passengers posted pictures on social media of a collapsed ceiling and rooms in disarray and said they were told to remain in their cabins as the ship rocked for hours.